-To allow client side user can working at most environment with version control support, it is important to find out a way deliver the service without need of installing software.
-By the inspiring of more and more popular cloud computing concepts like Google’s Cloud [14], this project was considered to develop a fully web-based version control system which does not require any installation of client side software.
-Web-based design can overcomes some drawbacks of software-based design, such as hard to use at anywhere and hard to configure by entry-level user.
-It can be easily accessed at any computer, even a mobile phone, just need a browser and network access to the version control server.
-When transfer from existing version control system to web-based system, user can not only benefit from the “access everywhere” feature, but also gain from an important feature – “easy upgrade at cloud with less disruption”.
-If the system needs to upgrade to latest release, it does not need to ask user to do upgrade of their client side software like traditional way.
-To upgrade the web-based system, just need to change the server side software, and all users could start using the new system as usual via their own web browsers [14].
+To allow the client side user to be able to work in most environments with version control support, it is important to find a way to deliver the service without the need of installing software.
+With the inspiration of more and more popular cloud computing concepts like Google’s Cloud [14], this project considered developing a fully web-based version control system, which does not require any installation of client side software.
+Web-based design can overcome some of the drawbacks of software-based design, such as being hard to use in certain places and being hard to configure by an entry-level user.
+It can be easily accessed with any computer, even a mobile phone.
+The user just needs a browser and network access to the version control server.
+When transferring from an existing version control system to a web-based system, the user can not only benefit from the “access everywhere” feature, but also gain from another important feature, “easy upgrade at cloud with less disruption” [14].
+If the system needs to upgrade to the latest release, it does not need to ask the user to do an upgrade of the client side software like in the traditional way.
+To upgrade the web-based system, it just needs to change the server side software and all users can start using the new system as usual via their web browsers [14].

-The concept of “network”, “cloud” and “web-based” not indicates the system is only Internet-based.
-However, it can run at a local area network as a “local cloud”, because the Ethernet supports same technology of Internet’s, such as IP based TCP connection and HTTP protocol, which allows web-based system run at local area network similar to run at Internet [15].
-To set up the web-based system in a company-wide network, it needs to allocate a computer as server, configure its Apache, PHP and MySQL running environment, and install web-based version control systems in it.
-After installation, users can direct access the server’s domain name or IP address, even a private IP address, on any browsers by devices connected to the same local area network with the server.
-Due to the centralised structure and network connection dependency of existing version control systems, the cost of migration from existing systems to the new web-based system might be very low – just need do configuration on server side with new web-based system, and tells users to access the new system via their browsers, even mobile browsers, and then continue their working.
+The concepts of “network”, “cloud” and “web-based” indicate that the system is Internet-based.
+However, it can also run on a local area network as a “local cloud”, because the Ethernet supports the same technology as the Internet, such as IP based TCP connections and HTTP protocols, which allow web-based systems to run on local area networks similar to running on the Internet [15].
+To set up the web-based system in a company-wide network, it needs to allocate a computer as the server, configure its Apache, PHP and MySQL running environment and install the web-based version control systems.
+After installation, users can directly access the server’s domain name or IP address, even a private IP address, on any browsers on devices connected to the same local area network as the server.
+Due to the centralised structure and network connection dependency of existing version control systems, the cost of migration from existing systems to the new web-based system might be very low, as only server side configurations are necessary with the new web-based system.
+Users are asked to access the new system via their browsers, even mobile browsers and they can continue with their work.

 Programming languages